biojava/biojava.github.io/wiki/BioJava:CookBookLegacy.md

 --------------------

 BioJava 3 is a major re-write of BioJava 1.
-The cookbook for the new API is available from here: <BioJava:CookBook> The content on this page is still available to support the legacy code base, which is now available through the biojava-legacy project on Github at [<https://github.com/biojava/biojava-legacy>](https://github.com/biojava/biojava-legacy).
+The cookbook for the new API is available from here: <BioJava:CookBook>.
+The content on this page is still available to support the legacy code base, which is now available through the biojava-legacy project on Github at [<https://github.com/biojava/biojava-legacy>](https://github.com/biojava/biojava-legacy).